-- Mickey Lake: Calcium levels ranged between 21.5 and 23.0 mg/L. This is within the range where Zebra Mussel colonies have been able to establish within a laboratory setting.
-Continued monitoring of this parameter is important. - Ruth Lake: Calcium levels within Ruth Lake are much lower than within Long and Mickey Lake and are not within the range where Zebra Mussel colonies can occur.
+- Mickey Lake: Calcium levels ranged between 19.4 and 21.9 mg/L. This is within the range where Zebra Mussel colonies have been able to establish within a laboratory setting.
+Continued monitoring of this parameter is important. - Ruth Lake: Calcium levels are much lower than within Long and Mickey Lake and are not within the range where Zebra Mussel colonies can occur.